nedbat/coveragepy/doc/config.rst

 (boolean, default False) if true, register a SIGTERM signal handler to capture data when the process ends due to a SIGTERM signal.
-This includes :meth:`Process.terminate <python:multiprocessing.Process.terminate>`, and other ways to terminate a process.
+This includes :meth:`Process.terminate <python:multiprocessing.Process.terminate>` and other ways to terminate a process.
 This can help when collecting data in usual situations, but can also introduce problems (see `issue 1310`_).

-Only on Linux and Mac.
+The signal handler is only registered on Linux and Mac.
+On Windows, this setting has no effect.

 .. _issue 1310: https://github.com/nedbat/coveragepy/issues/1310